 - botulinum toxin (i.e. Botox)

 However, as you can imagine – these treatment options have limitations and adverse effects.
 For example, the anti-cholinergic drugs which are routinely used to control the symptoms of excessive perspiration are associated with a myriad of worrisome side-effects such as constipation, visual blurring, drowsiness, giddiness, dry eyes and dry mouth.

 Even though Botox injections have seen a modest degree of success in ameliorating hyperhidrosis, they are limited by their high cost-burden and the need for multiple injections which can be painful – furthermore, each injection represents an invasive procedure that is associated with a small but not insignificant risk of bleeding and infection.

 Surgical therapy in the form of an endoscopic thoracic sympathectomy (ETS) is also an effective treatment modality for hyperhidrosis, but this is a drastic and costly measure that is typically reserved as an absolute last resort for patients who have debilitating hyperhidrosis and have failed all other treatment options available.

 Effectiveness of Iontophoresis

 Buying an Iontophoresis Machine

-With the purchase of an iontophoresis machine you can start to get rid of that uncomfortable feeling you get from sweating in public.
+With the purchase of an iontophoresis machine you can start getting rid of that uncomfortable feeling you get from sweating in public.
 Using small amounts of electricity, an iontophoresis machine treats the sweat glands in the areas affected.
-Typical treatment with an iontophoresis machine starts out at three treatments per week.
+Typical treatment with an iontophoresis machine starts out at 3 treatments per week.
 This continues on until you have the desired dryness in the treatment area.
 Then treatments drop down to one per week for most people.